Living Lutheran

 Living Lutheran is the primary publication of the Evangelical Lutheran Church in America (ELCA).
-The editorial offices are at the Lutheran Center at 8765 West Higgins Road in suburban Chicago, Illinois with the denominational offices.
-While circulation fulfillment is done by Augsburg Fortress Publishers, the ELCA publishing house located on South Fifth Street in Minneapolis, Minnesota, all editorial, advertising, marketing and online functions are done in the Chicago offices.
-Originally historically titled The Lutheran with antecedents going back to the 1831, the magazine changed its name in the 2016.
+The editorial offices are at the Lutheran Center at 8765 West Higgins Road in suburban Chicago, Illinois, with the denominational offices.
+While circulation fulfillment is done by Augsburg Fortress Publishers, the ELCA publishing house located in Minneapolis, Minnesota, all editorial, advertising, marketing and online functions are done in the Chicago offices.
+Originally historically titled The Lutheran with antecedents going back to the 1831, the magazine changed its name in 2016.